-The unique virtues of hardcopy include, that 1) you don't need computer gear to read it; 2) it is durable vs time and accidents; and 3) (very important) your copy in your hand is stable against whatever religious or political values someone else may try to impose upon yourself and upon your personal library.
-(The work knowledgeable scholars do includes much testing for "correction" and censorship of "inconvenient" works.)
+The unique virtues of plain text on paper include, that 1) you don't need today's high tech to read it; 2) it is durable vs time and accidents; 3) (very important these days) your copy in hand is stable against whatever restricted narrowness some religious or political institutions intrusively try to impose upon yourself, your wholly private thinking and beliefs; and upon your personal library.
+And, 4) you can reduce your large work to pointers and notes saved into a small set of handwritten 3x5 cards, which you carry around to pull out at odd moments to reflect upon whatever you're trying to do.
 Do not ignore or reject hardcopy resources.
 If they're good, they're good.
-Else, you don't need them for your Settlements work. -- mha
+Else, you don't need them for your Settlements work.

 Books serve for reference and study, but where do you find out what's going on now, locally and around the world, about space?
+If you can't go there to see it and, perhaps, participate?
 You search out all the periodicals you can find, and you follow them closely.

-I've visited in the Barker Library at MIT to see what space oriented periodicals I find there.
+I've visited in the Barker Library at MIT to see what space oriented periodicals I find in its large periodicals section.
 I found two that publish weekly.
 Here is an annotated listing of my choices for the most useful of these.
-My listing may be optimistic if you live out in West Lockwasher XX, but it will give you some ideas what's around to look for.
+My listing may be optimistic if you live out in West Lockwasher, AZ; but it will give you some ideas what's around to look for.

 Explore in all the libraries that you can reach, to look for the books I've listed here.
 These are conventional resources.

 A feature of today's world is that nobody yet lives off it, Out There.
 The challenge to get Out There is the largest and most difficult (and probably the most important) us humans face as a species.
 You could make a full-time life career of developing from scratch your own picture of what living Out There means.
 Of thinking through what its evolutions and consequences might be.
-Or, consequences and evolutions that could arise if nobody ever lives Out There.
+Or, the consequences and devolutions that would arise if nobody ever lives Out There.

 You don't need to undertake such an immense project to invent once again that particular wheel.
 It's been done.
 The body of literature where you can find that work is fantasy and science fiction.
 For a quick introduction to this literature see Rudyard Kipling, With The Night Mail, or Fritz Leiber, A Pail of Air.
 Among many others.